 - 4.0.1 Identify and interpret the three pictorial drawing types as they relate to the work to be completed.

 - perspective drawings,

 - isometric drawings,

 - oblique drawings.

 - 4.0.2 Define and describe the characteristics, types and purpose of the measurement, layout and levelling tools used in the cement (concrete) finisher trade.

 - tape measures and rules,

 - hand levels,

 - chalk lines and string lines,

 - transit and level,

 - dumpy level,

 - laser beam level and explain how it is used for establishing elevation and line.

-4.0.3 Use measurement, layout and levelling tools for cement (concrete) finishing projects.
+- 4.0.3 Use measurement, layout and levelling tools for cement (concrete) finishing projects.

 - tape measures and rules,

 - transit and level,

 - dumpy level,

 - laser beam level,

 - hand level,

 - chalk lines and string lines.

 Evaluation Structure: Theory test or assignment will comprise 50% of evaluation.

 Marking specific projects (50%) will assess demonstration of manipulative skills, based on accurate use of measurement, layout and levelling tools.

-Number: S1325
+Number: Title: S1325 Construction Safety

-Reportable Subject: CONSTRUCTION SAFETY

-Duration: Total Hours: 42 hours

-Theory: Practical: 42 hours 0 hours
+Duration: Total Hours: 42 Theory: 42 Practical: 0

 Prerequisites: S1321 & S1323